honeycombio/honeycomb-react-native-example/README.md

 To add Honeycomb to an existing React Native app, follow these steps:

-1. Add [metro.config.js](metro.config.js) to the root of your repo.
+1. Add [metro.config.js](metro.config.js) to the root of your repo and enable `config.resolver.unstable_enablePackageExports`.
 This is required for OpenTelemetry to be able to properly import its dependencies.

 2. Install OpenTelemetry dependencies to your app.
 ```bash